micahwierenga/booj-coding/README.md

 **Basic JavaScript**<br>
 Iterate With JavaScript While Loops :: Iterate with JavaScript Do...While Loops

-### Exercise
-Go to the [Accessing Values in Objects](https://github.com/micahwierenga/accessing-values-in-objects) repo and follow the instructions.

 ## Iterating With Loops
 March 20, 2019